Dependency-Aware Compilation for Surface Code Quantum Architectures: Hardness of Surface Code Mapping and Routing

 We will abbreviate ``Processor Scheduling Problem'' as \psp and denote an instance with a job set $(\jobset, \prec)$, $k$ processors, and time limit $t_p$ by $\psp(\jobset, k, t_p)$ (leaving the order implied). \psp is a natural choice for this reduction since it also involves executing tasks with dependencies as a sequence of time steps, but without the space constraints of \scc.
 Just as a job occupies a processor for a time step, a \T gate occupies a magic state qubit for a time step.
 Therefore the overall strategy of the proof is to encode the dependency structure of a \psp instance into the \T gates of a circuit, and include the same number of magic state qubits as processors to match the simultaneous capacity.
-We will walk through this process with the example job set shown in \cref{fig:hard_psp}.
-For the full proof see \cref{sec:hardness_details}.
+Before providing the general proof, we will walk through this process with the example job set shown in \cref{fig:hard_psp}.
 This instance consists of four jobs: one has no prerequisites and the other three depend solely on it.
 Our goal is the following:

 There are three roadblocks along this path which motivate the three major components of the reduction.